 Despite having just four letters, love is one of the biggest words.
 What is love?
 This is an eternal and probably unanswerable question, but it is fun to seek an answer.
-My article presents a few approaches to love, mainly the most interesting kind - that between man and woman.
+My article presents a few approaches to love, mainly the most interesting kind, the one in a sexual relationship, ie erotic love.

 The first problem is a semantic one, since the word 'love' is used in so many different ways.
-Perhaps more than any other word in the English language, 'love' can mean anything, or almost nothing.
+Perhaps more than any other word, 'love' can mean anything, or almost nothing.
 It is often used thoughtlessly.
 When someone says, "I love him," about the man they live with, this means little to me, until I know much more about their relationship.
 Note that in some languages the word 'love' has a more restricted usage, eg in Polish you cannot say, "I love chocolate".

 (2) In love the paradox occurs that two things become one and yet remain two.
 (Erich Fromm)